nkh/ftl/config/ftl/man/ftl.md

 # KEY BINDINGS

-*ftl* uses vim-like key bindings, the bindings can be changed in the default ftlrc file but it better to create your own rcfile.
+The bindings can be changed in the default ftlrc file but it's better to createi your own rcfile.
+See example in "# EXAMPLES" below.

+Reserved for *ftl*: [ÅåÄ]

-## Default bindings
+## Default Bindings

 'Alt-gr'+c will open a window listing all the current binding, in _fzf_, wich allows you to search per key or name.